Constructing a Chain Event Graph from a Staged Tree: Notation and Preliminaries

 The collection of stages $\mathbb{U}$ partitions $V(\calT)$.
 Each stage $u \in \mathbb{U}$ is a set of situations in $V(\calT)$ that belong to the stage $u$.
-Stage memberships are represented by colouring the situations of $\calT$ such that each non-trivial stage $u \in \mathbb{U}$ is represented by a unique colour.
-An event tree whose situations are coloured according to their stage memberships is called a \textit{staged tree} and is denoted by $\calS$.
+Stage memberships are represented by colouring the situations of $\calT$ such that each stage $u \in \mathbb{U}$ is represented by a unique colour.
+An event tree whose situations are coloured according to their stage memberships is called a \textit{staged tree} and is denoted by $\calS$ \footnote{Note that for simplicity, like in Figures \ref{fig:topical_staged_tree} and \ref{fig:topical_ceg}, the colouring of the trivial stages may be suppressed.}.
 Situations in the staged tree whose rooted subtrees are isomorphic \footnote{In this paper isomorphism is in a structure and colouring preserving sense.} have equivalent sets of parameters.
 That is, for two isomorphic subtrees $\calS'$ and $\calS''$ rooted at $v$ and $v'$, $\Theta_{\calS'} = \Theta_{\calS''}$.
 In a non-technical sense, this implies that $v$ and $v'$ have identical future evolutions.
 Situations whose rooted subtrees are isomorphic belong to the same \textit{position}.
 The collection of positions $\mathbb{W}$ is a finer partition of $V(\calT)$ and each position $w \in \mathbb{W}$ is a set of situations of $V(\calT)$ that belong to the position $w$.
 Merging the situations in $\calS$ which are in the same position and collecting all the leaves in $L(\calS)$ into a sink node denoted by $w_\infty$ result in the graph of a CEG $\calC$ for the process being modelled.
-Thus a CEG is uniquely defined by its staged tree, or in other words, it is uniquely defined by the pair $(\calT, \mathbb{U})$ where $\calT$ is its underlying event tree and $\mathbb{U}$ is the set of stages.
-Notice that $\mathbb{U}$ and $\mathbb{W}$ are sets of sets and to disambiguate, we refer to sets of sets as collections in this paper.
+Thus a CEG is uniquely defined by its staged tree, or in other words, it is uniquely defined by the pair $(\calT, \mathbb{U})$ where $\calT$ is its underlying event tree and $\mathbb{U}$ is the set of stages. \begin{definition}[Chain Event Graph] A Chain Event Graph (CEG) $\calC = (V(\calC), E(\calC))$ of a process represented by a staged tree $\calS = (V(\calS), E(\calS))$ with set of parameters $\Theta_\calS$ is a directed acyclic graph with $V(\calC) = W \cup w_\infty$ where $W$ is a set constructed by choosing a representative situation from each set in the collection \footnote{Notice that $\mathbb{U}$ and $\mathbb{W}$ are sets of sets and to disambiguate, we refer to sets of sets as collections in this paper.} $\mathbb{W}$.
+The edges in $\calC$ are constructed as follows: For a $w \in W$, create an edge $(w, w', l) \in E(\calC)$ for every edge $(w, s', l) \in E(\calS)$, with $\pmb{\theta}_w^{\calC} = \pmb{\theta}_w^{\calS}$ where $s'$ belongs to a set in $\mathbb{W}$ which is represented by $w'$ in $W$.
+Additionally, $w \in V(\calC)$ retains the colouring of $w \in V(\calS)$. \end{definition}